Sunday, November 17, 2024

 You should also consider that the costs can differ depending on the type of e-bike you want to ride.

 For instance, road e-bikes can cost quite a bit more than hybrid or commuter e-bikes, as do electric mountain bikes.
-Road bike prices begin around $1500 and end upwards of $9000, on average.
+Road bike prices begin around $1500 and end upwards of $9000.
+Look at the price differences between brands:

 E-Bike Prices: Cost & TypePriceRoad